In the City of Adelaide, 34.7% of workers were Professionals, compared to 55.2% in Health Care and Social Assistance.

 |Inadequately described or not stated||1,980||1.7||0.6||1,960||1.7||0.7||+20|

 Please refer to specific data notes for more information

 An analysis of the jobs held by the All industries workforce in the City of Adelaide in 2016 shows the three most popular occupations were:

 - Clerical and Administrative Workers (27,032 local workers or 23.0%)

 - Managers (14,570 local workers or 12.4%)

-In combination these three occupations accounted for 82,408 people in total or 70.1% of the local workers .
+In combination these three occupations accounted for 82,408 people in total or 70.1% of the All industries local workers.

-In comparison, the Health Care and Social Assistance workforce within City of Adelaide employed 55.2% as Professionals; 17.8% as Clerical and Administrative Workers; and 5.8% as Managers.
+In comparison, the Health Care and Social Assistance workforce in the City of Adelaide employed 55.2% as Professionals; 17.8% as Clerical and Administrative Workers and 5.8% as Managers.

-The major differences between the jobs held by the workforce in the City of Adelaide and the Health Care and Social Assistance workforce were:
+The major differences between the jobs held by the workforce in the City of Adelaide and Health Care and Social Assistance were:

 - A larger percentage of local workers employed as Managers (12.4% compared to 5.8%)